LaurentRDC/crystals/README.rst

 ``crystals`` is all about constructing crystals and getting information about the resulting object.
 Crystals can be built from a variety of sources:

-* From files on disk, such as Crystallography Information Files (CIF);
+* From files on disk, such as Crystallography Information Files (CIF) or Place-Wave Self-Consistent Field calculations (PWSCF);
 * From the internal database of over 90 structure files (mostly elemental crystals);
 * From online databases, such as the `RCSB Protein DataBank <http://www.rcsb.org/>`_ or the `Crystallography Open Database <http://www.crystallography.net/cod/>`_.